Northern line (Merseyrail): Connections

 Interchange with the Wirral line is available at Liverpool Central and Moorfields.
 As the Northern line does not pass through Liverpool Lime Street, passengers from other rail networks must use the Wirral line as a connection.
 As there is only a direct escalator down to the Wirral line towards Birkenhead at Liverpool Central and given the short distance between Central and Lime Street most passengers prefer to walk rather than use the several escalators necessary to travel between the two stations.

 Liverpool city centre stations have lifts for wheelchairs buggies and heavy luggage but they are small.

-Interchange with other National Rail services can be made at Southport, Ormskirk, Kirkby, Liverpool South Parkway and Hunts Cross.
+Interchange with other National Rail services can be made at Southport, Ormskirk, Headbolt Lane, Liverpool South Parkway and Hunts Cross.

-Liverpool South Parkway opened on 11 June 2006, replacing Garston and providing connections to the City Line formerly available at Allerton.
+Liverpool South Parkway opened on 11 June 2006, replacing Garston and providing connections to the City line formerly available at Allerton.

 Future

 Plans to re-open St James station have been proposed.
 Merseytravel agreed to work with Liverpool Vision in March 2014 to investigate the cost of re-opening the station and its projected usage.
 Merseytravel listed the re-opening of St James station as a 'top rail project' on a Rail Development and Delivery Committee report in 2016.
+The plans were confirmed with the station to be named Liverpool Baltic, construction is planned to begin in 2025.

-As part of Lancashire County Council's plans to build a new railway station in Skelmersdale, they have proposed an extension to the Northern Line that would change the terminus of the Kirkby branch of the line from Kirkby to Skelmersdale.
-The proposals could see a new station built at Headbolt Lane and Merseyrail services also passing through Rainford railway station.
+As part of Lancashire County Council's plans to build a new railway station in Skelmersdale, they proposed an extension to the Northern line that would change the terminus of the Kirkby branch of the line from Kirkby (now Headbolt Lane) to Skelmersdale.
+The proposals could see Merseyrail services also passing through Rainford railway station.
 By September 2017, Merseytravel and Lancashire County Council had committed £5 million of funding to the scheme.
 Merseytravel believe the scheme could cost around £300 million to develop and could be ready in a decade.

-Liverpool City Region Combined Authority, Long Term Rail Strategy document of October 2017, page 37, states a review in 2020 to introduce new Merseyrail battery trains will be undertaken, in view to put Preston onto the Merseyrail network by extending the Merseyrail Northern Line from Ormskirk to Preston.
-The aim is to have Preston one of the terminals of the Northern Line.
+Liverpool City Region Combined Authority, Long Term Rail Strategy document of October 2017, page 37, states a review in 2020 to introduce new Merseyrail battery trains will be undertaken, in view to put Preston onto the Merseyrail network by extending the Merseyrail Northern line from Ormskirk to Preston.
+The aim is to have Preston one of the terminals of the Northern line.
 The document states, "The potential use of battery powered Merseyrail units may improve the business case".